What is the Difference Between a HDMI Switch, Splitter and a Matrix Switch?

 These devices are powered (an Australian power supply is included) which means that the signal will be buffered and amplified to ensure the longest transmission distance possible.

-It is important to note that a HDMI Splitter or a HDMI Matrix Switch is only capable of sending a single signal variant to each display.
-To clarify, it is not possible to send a set resolution (4K) to one display and a different resolution (1080p) to another display.
+It is important to note that a HDMI Splitter or a HDMI Matrix Switch is only capable of sending an identical stream to each display.
+To clarify, it is not possible to send a set resolution (4K) to one display and a different resolution (1080p) to another display, or have HDR enabled for one output but not another.
 Likewise, these devices cannot send 3D to one display and 2D to another.

 We hope this guide has helped to identify the differences between these devices.
 If you have any further questions, please feel free to Contact Us and we will provide all the information that you require to make the correct purchase.